-The perfect solution to destress is my 30-day online breathing course, The Big Exhale.
+The perfect solution to destress is course, Breathe Right & Reduce Your Stress.
 The beauty of this course is it deals with the root cause of stress, and looks at your triggers.
-Whether it is grief, illness, sleep, injury or mental health, The Big Exhale exercises for better breathing course can make a big impact on your health.
+Whether it is grief, illness, sleep, injury or mental health, Breathe Right exercises for better breathing course can make a big impact on your health.
 Why not try it these holidays and take the opportunity to nurture yourself.
 It only takes 5 to 15 minutes a day, can be done from your home and is both video-based and practical.
 Sign up today, and you get access for a full 12 months.

 1. Christmas Giving – Love your family and friends

 In a time when we are more digitally connected than we have ever been, we are seeing a crisis of disconnection.
 This Christmas, take the time to look inside and outside your family circle and see if anyone around you is hurting.
 The practice of giving takes you out of your ego and into gratitude.
 When you are stressed, feeling low or tired, giving can be difficult.
 Commit to giving others your time, your kindness or a gift, and you will soon reap benefits for yourself.

 My challenge to you is to look up from your device and see who around you is hungry for connection.
 Mental illness doesn’t go away just because it’s Christmas.

 For me, it is the small things that I do to help others that help me.
 Teaching my children to donate to the food bank each time we are at the supermarket gives me the opportunity to explain to them that we are lucky to have what we have and that we can always support others.

 What will you give this holiday time to make an impact in another person’s life?